 Description of the Procedure

-- First phase—Medicine will be given that leads to loss of consciousness.
-These will be given through an IV or as gas through a mask.
+- First phase—Medicine will be given through an IV or as gas through a mask.
+It will leads to loss of consciousness.
 A breathing tube will be placed down your windpipe.
-A machine will help you breathe through surgery.
+It will support your airway during surgery.
+A machine may also help you breathe.

-- Middle phase—Medicine will be given based on your response.
-It will help to keep you asleep and keep breathing and heart rate where it should be.
+- Middle phase—Medicine will be given in this phase based on your response.
+Adjustments will be made to keep you asleep and keep breathing and heart rate where it should be.

 - Recovery phase—The anesthesia will be slowly reversed.
 New medicine will allow you to wake up.
 The breathing tube will be removed when you start to wake.